surfer77/fren-pet-docs/docs/Overview/rewards.md

 The players rewards are distributed according to your share of in-game score share in relation to the total scores of all pets in the game.

 **Note:** when you claim rewards on the app your score resets to 0 and your pet level starts from scratch, strategize accordingly.

+## In-game usage and referrals

+All $FP tokens used within the game are 90% burned and 10% sent to referals.

+You can check for your ref codes under your account and invite friends, you will get 10% of all their $FP spent within the app.